 That said, budget telephoto zooms have two disadvantages.
 The first is image quality: Especially at their maximum focal length, budget zooms don’t resolve as much detail as prime lenses.
 If you mainly photograph at the widest apertures like f/5.6, you may notice some softness up close no matter what you do.

 However, with recent zooms, this difference is getting smaller.
 I was actually shocked at some of the images coming out of the Sony 200-600mm from some of my fellow wildlife photographers.
-This is also true of Canon’s 100-500mm, and this will probably be true of Nikon’s upcoming 200-600mm lens.
+This is also true of Canon’s 100-500mm and Nikon’s 180-600mm f/5.6-6.3 lens.
 So, if you do end up going the budget zoom route, a newer lens like this will offer the fewest compromises.

 The other disadvantage of the long zoom is speed, in two ways.
 They have narrower apertures, such as Canon’s 100-500mm being an f/7.1 on the long end.
 This means less light on your sensor, and thus worse image quality in low-light situations.
 With modern sensors and judicious post-processing, this limitation is not horrible, but there’s no way around capturing less light.

 Also, the narrower maximum aperture tends to make focusing a little slower compared to primes.
 This is especially true with certain DSLRs whose phase detection system goes downhill after f/5.6.
 However, if you are shooting a newer camera, especially a higher-end mirrorless, the difference isn’t as dramatic.